emin-grbo/workshop/index.md

 ![runnyegg-site-icon](https://github.com/user-attachments/assets/89cbd144-4687-4526-8fdd-9dc6ed1277ec)
 ### Runny egg
 [![AppStore](https://img.shields.io/badge/App_Store-0D96F6?logo=app-store&logoColor=white)](https://apps.apple.com/us/app/runnyegg/id1492171626)
- My first app has brought me numerous job offers and serves as the inspiration for a book I'm writing (more on that below).
+ My first app has brought me numerous job offers and serves as the inspiration for a book I'm writing (more on that above).
 This project holds a special place in my heart.
 <br><br>
 Though it's a simple egg timer app, it harbors more secrets than it may appear.
 <br><br>